gems-uff/refactoring-merge/README.md

 --selected_refactorings = Boolean that indicate to compute only selected refactorings.
 When informed, the script will only consider the 33 types of refactorings considered in this study.

+--datasetname = Name of the produced dataset.
+When not informed, the script will save in the "output" folder a csv file with the following name: "merge_refactoring_ds.csv"

 ## Team